opencog/opencog/opencog/nlp/learn/run/README.md

                     command-line arguments for getting language and
                     database details.

+ -- `det-port-num.sh` script used to determine the port number for the cogserver,
+                      takes as language the processing mode and the language.

- -- `opencog-??.conf` contains configuration settings for the cogserver,
+ -- `opencog-pairs-??.conf` contains configuration settings for the cogserver,
                       including the language-specific port to use inside config folder).

+ -- `opencog-cmi-??.conf` same as above but with particular configurations
+                          for MI computing (inside config folder).

  -- `opencog-mst-??.conf` same as above but with particular configurations
                           for MST parsing (inside config folder).

- -- `launch-pair-count.scm` starts the cogserver and opens the database.
+ -- `launch-cogserver.scm` starts the cogserver and opens the database.
 You
-                            need to pass it the language and the database credentials.
+                            need to pass it the processing mode, the language and the database credentials.

- -- `launch-mst-parse.scm` starts the cogserver, opens the database and loads
-                           the word pairs.
-You need to pass it the language and the database credentials as arguments.

 Text Processing / Parsing: